 - Social media platforms

-If you have any questions, concerns, or requests regarding this Privacy Policy or our privacy practices, please contact Cookd AI Inc. using the subject “Privacy” and the information below:
+If you have any questions, concerns, or requests regarding this Privacy Policy or our privacy practices — including Networking Assistant Outputs removal, deletion, correction, or opt-out requests under Section 8.2 — please contact Cookd AI Inc. using the subject “Privacy” and the information below: